The Department of Geography offers a graduate certificate in geographic information systems (GIS), with the following objectives:

 Graduates of the GIS certificate program have found employment with state agencies, such as the Alabama Emergency Management Agency and Alabama Department of Environmental Management; city, county, and metropolitan planning organizations; and private engineering companies and environmental consulting firms.

-To pursue the undergraduate-level GIS certificate, students must be currently enrolled at The University of Alabama or another four-year college or university, or have two years of work experience in a field that deals with geographic information, such as geography, natural resources and land-use management, environmental analysis, regional and environmental planning, civil engineering, or business applications.
+To pursue the graduate-level GIS certificate, students must have a bachelor’s degree in a field that deals with geographic information, such as geography, natural resources, and land-use management, environmental analysis, regional and environmental planning, civil engineering, or business applications.
+Program Requirements

 Electives (8 hours)